 I am sorry to hear of your plight but you have some recourse.
 First, you should make a written demand by letter, certified mail return receipt, and keep a copy.
 I would recommend having a lawyer prepare that letter for it to be worded properly and to be effective.
 If the letter doesn't do...Read more »

 Hello, I would like to help you but your questions does not give enough facts or details.
 There are many types of evidentiary hearings in probate.
 A fiduciary is defined in CA probate code §39 ad a "personal representative, trustee, guardian, conservator, attorney in fact under a power of...Read more »

 You may need to file probate proceedings for both your mom and dad.
 That will depend upon a number of factors.
 First, one has to look at the assets involved including real estate and the titles on the deeds.
 Second, one has to look at the size of the assets in each estate as there is a small...Read more »

 Any interested person can file a petition for probate with the superior court and ask to be appointed the estate administrator.
 (Administrator is the term used when like here there is no will.
 When there is a will the term used is executor.).
 An interested person also has a right to file...Read more »

-I received a demand for simultaneous exchange of expert witness information for July 25th 2018 what is this and do I have to go, there's a trial for settlement of accounts on my mother's trust and my brother is a trustee and is in breach of his fiduciary duties to me and is stealing assets from...
+I received a demand for simultaneous exchange of expert witness information for July 25th 2018 what is this and do I have to go, there's a trial for settlement of accounts on my mother's trust and my brother is a trustee and is in breach of his fiduciary duties to me and is stealing...
 Read more »

 Sir, it sounds like you are in the middle of serious litigation..If you have a lawyer representing just you in the litigation, he/she would be able to answer these questions and take appropriate steps to protect you interests.
 If you do not have a lawyer, you definitely need to hire one.
 You need...Read more »